How to Build Your Own Oscilloscope Probes

 Strip back the cable dielectric even with the far end of the R2 resistor.

-This is 75-Ω coax with a stranded center conductor — that makes this step easier.
+Twist the center conductor around the R1-R2 junction, and solder this new connection.
+This is 75-Ω coax with a stranded center conductor, making this step easier.

 Mix the two-part epoxy and stuff it into the pen tip.
 The tricky part was getting the viscous epoxy into the tip.